yii1tech/psr-cache/README.md

 ### Wrap PSR cache pool into Yii cache <span id="wrap-psr-cache-pool-into-yii-cache"></span>

-The most common use case for PSR caceh involvement into Yii application is usage of 3rd party cache library.
+The most common use case for PSR cache involvement into Yii application is usage of 3rd party cache library.
 This can be achieved using `\yii1tech\psr\cache\Cache` as Yii cache component.

 Application configuration example: